dpradeep42/SQL/README.md

 ## SQL Server Basics
 ### Section 1.
 Querying data
+#### Basic SQL Server SELECT statement
+<p>Database tables are objects that store all the data in a database.
+In a table, data is logically organized in a row-and-column format which is similar to a spreadsheet.</p>

+<p>Each row represents a unique record in a table, and each column represents a field in the record.
+For example, the  customers table contains customer data such as customer identification number, first name, last name, phone, email, and address information as shown below:<p>

 ### Section 2.
 Sorting data
 ### Section 3.
 Limiting rows
 ### Section 4.
 Filtering data